whitenode/riak_mapreduce_utils/README.markdown

 map_indexlink()
 ---------------

-The **map_indexlink** function allows retrieval of related records through secondary index *links* in a way similar to how link walking works.
-It does assume that the *link* is specified through a secondary index, which contains a reference (key) to another record.
-This allows the retrieval of e.g. a *master* record based on a *detail* record.
+The **map_indexlink** function allows retrieval of related records through secondary index links in a way similar to how link walking works.
+It does assume that the link is specified through a secondary index, which contains a reference (key) to another record.
+This allows the retrieval of e.g. a master record based on a detail record.

 The function takes a JSON formatted argument that specifies how the linking is done and what index that is to be used.

-The function can be configured to return either both the *source* and *target* records or just the resulting *target* record.
+The function can be configured to return either both the source and target records or just the resulting target record.

 ###Configuration

 The configuration string must be a correctly formatted JSON document and may contain the following 4 fields:

 **source** - Name of the bucket containing records to be processed.
-If a record is encountered that does not belong to the specified bucket, it will be passed straight through and not processed by the function.
+If a record is encountered that does not belong to the specified bucket, it will be passed straight through based on the **keep** parameter described below.

 This is an optional field, and if no **source** is specified, all records passed in will be processed.

 **target** - This field is mandatory and must contain the name of the bucket the operation should link to.
+The value of this parameter will be used together with the index value to create the target object ID.

 **indexname** - This field is mandatory and must contain the name of the index to be used for the linking.

-**keep** - This parameter is optional and detaults to *true*.
+**keep** - This parameter is optional and defaults to *true*.
 It specifies whether the input should be kept as part of the result set or not.
 If set to false, only records retrieved through the link are returned.

 Below is an example of a valid configuration based on the testdata specified above.